makerdao/developer-portal/content/resources/documentation/clis/seth.md

 seth-send: Transaction included in block 9704345.
 ```

-Now you can try the discussed commands \(use your own tx hash from the previous tx\):
+Now you can try the discussed commands use your own tx hash from the previous tx:

 `$ seth receipt 0x58ba3980775741aecaf8435646a003bff3395d7d4e00c8f7a32ad1fa0ce64e01`

 `$ seth tx 0x58ba3980775741aecaf8435646a003bff3395d7d4e00c8f7a32ad1fa0ce64e01`

 These both generate a pretty long output, but we can filter each query with an optional extra parameter.
-For example let's see, how accurate was our previous estimation for the gas consumption \(it was perfectly accurate\):
+For example let's see, how accurate was our previous estimation for the gas consumption it was perfectly accurate:

 `$ seth receipt 0x58ba3980775741aecaf8435646a003bff3395d7d4e00c8f7a32ad1fa0ce64e01 gasUsed`